 The Chattanooga Food Center seeks to tie all the pieces of our food system together for a greater appreciation of the food grown around us, the ability of our neighbors to obtain and afford it, and the knowledge to prepare and enjoy it.

 Reach out to Holly:

-Thomas is the Grocery Coordinator for the Chattanooga Food Center’s grocery project, Gaining Ground Grocery.
+Thomas is the Grocery Manager for the Chattanooga Food Center’s grocery project, Gaining Ground Grocery.
 He’s originally from Minnesota but moved to Tennessee to work on a farm in 2017 and never left!
 Thomas works closely with our farmers, researches opportunities to connect with new local vendors, and is passionate about moving Gaining Ground Grocery more deeply into our community.
 You can find him behind the counter at Gaining Ground Wednesdays through Saturdays from 12pm-6pm or, as often as possible, enjoying the great outdoors.

 He has previous experience working on small organic farms both in Tennessee and Minnesota and spent multiple years operating the Chattanooga YMCA’s Bingo’s Market and Mobile Market grocery projects.
 Thomas graduated from Winona State University in 2013 with a B.A. in Psychology and received his M.S. in Agricultural Leadership, Education, and Communication from UTK in 2023.

 Cori is the Project Diabetes Coordinator at the Chattanooga Food Center and currently runs three programs under the state-funded grant: a bi-monthly walking club, cooking demonstrations at various marketplaces and cooking classes at various community centers, and a SNAP-doubling program at four participating marketplaces that incentivizes purchasing fresh, local fruits, vegetables, herbs, and seeds/plant starts.